tolicodes/tolidates/README.md

 ## Do Dating Bounties Kill the Romance?
 ![me](/photos/21.jpeg)
 When my project first made its debut on [HackerNews](https://news.ycombinator.com/item?id=36991616) in late December 2021, the feedback was unexpectedly harsh.
-Many labeled my approach as "cringe" with comments that reading about it made them "wish for a reset button on humanity," accusing me of "commercializing" love.
+Many labeled my approach as "cringe" with comments like "reading this makes me wish for a reset button on humanity," and accusing me of "commercializing" love.
 At the time, I was baffled by the intensity of the backlash.

 Fast forward to February 2024, when a New York Times journalist approached Mati and me to discuss our initiative for a Valentine's Day feature.
 One question from her lingered in my mind: